Glossary of Aquarium Terms

 H

-Herbivore - An organism that primarily feeds on a vegetable based substance for it's diet.
+Herbivore - An organism that primarily feeds on a vegetable-based substance for its diet.

 I

-Internal Filter - A filtering device that is placed within the aquarium, in a either partially or fully submerged state.
+Internal Filter - A filtering device that is placed within the aquarium, in either a partially or fully submerged state.

 J